LJWatson/website-tink-eleventy/src/posts/2021-01-02-thoughts-on-screen-readers-and-image-recognition.md

 ## Machine learning features

 In the absence of text descriptions provided by content authors, screen readers are turning to machine learning.
 Screen readers have used a form of machine learning called [Optical Character Recognition (OCR)](https://en.wikipedia.org/wiki/Optical_character_recognition) for some time.
 OCR examines a graphical representation of a document (like a scan of a paper document) for text content, then converts it into actual text that screen reader users can read.
 More recently screen readers have begun introducing [image recognition](https://en.wikipedia.org/wiki/Computer_vision#Recognition) capabilities.
-VoiceOver on iOS uses image recognition to describe images and identify common objects like icons and buttons; Jaws Picture Smart describes images and controls sourced from files, websites and the clipboard; NVDA recognises objects and with addons can be further extended.
+VoiceOver on iOS uses image recognition to describe images and identify common objects like icons and buttons; Jaws Picture Smart describes images and controls sourced from files, websites and the clipboard; NVDA recognises objects and can be extended with addons.

 ## Image recognition in practice